jasonsangtran/Personal-Porfolio/README.md

 Other lib: React leaflet is also used to view location.

-Preview the project here: https://jason-folio.netlify.app/
+Preview the project here (PC only): https://jason-folio.netlify.app/

 _(Credit & Special Thanks to: freecodecamp.org)_